oist/Chakraborty_GoCD_Configs/README.md

 The YAML generated here provides a list of `pipeline` entries, containing `stages`, `jobs` and `tasks`.
-A pipeline is used here for each separate library that should be build into a PPL, and each pipeline has only one stage.\
+A pipeline is used here for each separate library that should be built into a PPL, and each pipeline has only one stage.\
 That stage contains a set of 6 (almost identical) jobs, one for each target.

 In GoCD, `jobs` are run in parallel, and so the configuration here sets